 The cars we loved.

 Automotive design is becoming increasingly global in that the differences between nations and cultures are slowly diminishing.
 Global planning and outreach has become a way of life for large auto conglomerates.
-Back in the 80’s before this trend, you could have summed up Australian performance car design as wild and unrestrained.
-Fords has its share of outrageous FPV variants of the Falcon.
+Back in the ’80s before this trend, you could have summed up Australian performance car design as wild and unrestrained.
+Ford of Australia has its share of outrageous FPV variants of the Falcon.
 Holden, Ford of Australia’s biggest competitor, actually started the factory blessed tuner-rod trend with cars that made the Falcon look tame.

 HDT may have been on to something in the ground effected 80’s.
 Imagine a Chevy Corsa LTZ with a Pontiac Grand Am aero kit and the Director would not be too far off.
 The Director’s monochromatic funk came in three colors: Black, White and Blue often never available all at once.
+In fact the monochromatic look of some Director cars would be mimicked with Chevy’s Beretta GTU/GTZ and some Pontiacs in America.
 While the exterior was sure to turn heads, the boxy interior looked like most other Commodores except for the Recaro seats.
 Brock’s intention was to export the Director in an attempt to expand his and Holden’s global market.
 Unfortunately, he made one hasty mistake that sabotaged any dreams of going up against the 5 Series and cars like it.

 Just before the Director was to be made available to the public, HDT released a performance enhancing product called “The Energy Polarizer” that promised among other things an increase in performance while allowing select Holden’s to run on lower grade gasoline.
 The products claims were dubious at best, so Holden politely asked HDT to withhold the product until further testing could be done.
 Brock ignored the request and sold the product anyway.
 The cost of defiance was Holden withdrawing its support for the Director.
 Brock went ahead and sold the car anyway, buying new Commodore’s and shipping them to his Port Melbourne facility for conversion.
 A few were sold, but without Holden’s support the Director never got its passport to go overseas, not to mention it was doomed to obscure sales numbers in Australia itself.